SAP/cf-cli-java-plugin/README.md

         Get the status of async-profiler on a running Java application

 OPTIONS:
-   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
-                                saved to
    -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
                                be deleted from the container's filesystem after being downloaded